School confirms shooter was taking two classes -- English and theater

 Police searched his apartment and found two pistols, four rifles and a shotgun, she said.

-All the guns were legally obtained by the shooter or family members over the last three years through a federally licensed firearms dealer, she said.
-A flak jacket was found next to a rifle at the school with five magazines of ammunition, Nunez said, and additional ammunition was found at the residence.
+All the weapons were legally obtained by the shooter or family members over the past three years through a federally licensed firearms dealer, authorities said.

 Authorities are not providing a motive for America’s latest mass killing, which left nine people wounded.
 The gunman went to the college in rural south Oregon heavily armed and wearing body armor, authorities said.